Polysomnographic (Sleep) Technology

 Where you could work

 - Sleep studies are performed in a variety of settings, from hospital rooms to patient’s bedrooms.
-There are more than 200 beds dedicated to polysomnography in the greater Twin Cities area.

 This program is part of the Academy of Nursing, Counseling and Allied Healthcare.
 Click here for more information.